polymer-dart/dart2ts/README.md

  - calling `.first` psuedo accessor on a `List` (it's replaced by an extension method)
  - property
  - property accessor
+ - top level variable
+ - initial support for @JS

+ 'e2e_test' project is now able to write on the HTML page !!!

 ## Roadmap

  - using other libraries (easy)